Skip to main content

 Feedback

 Small RNA-seq provides detailed profiles of microRNAs, small interfering RNAs, and various other short noncoding RNAs that play critical roles in gene regulation, development, and disease.
 These molecules, often present at low copy numbers, can serve as biomarkers or functional regulators, making accurate quantification essential.
-However, technical sources of variation (from RNA extraction to library preparation and sequencing) can introduce biases that distort apparent small RNA abundances.
+Technical variation during extraction, ligation, reverse transcription, and PCR can skew observed small RNA abundances relative to biology.
 For example, adapter ligation efficiency varies depending on sequence composition and secondary structure, masking true biological differences.
 Without suitable internal references, distinguishing technical noise from genuine changes in small RNA levels can be challenging.

 Synthetic spike-in controls (exogenous RNA oligomers or fragmented RNAs of known sequence and concentration) can be introduced during sample processing to address these challenges.
-Depending on when they are added, spike-ins can quantify extraction efficiency, monitor ligation and amplification biases, and enable absolute quantification of endogenous small RNAs.
+Spike-ins can monitor ligation and amplification biases and enable absolute quantification of endogenous small RNAs.
 In biofluids with extremely low RNA content, such as plasma or cerebrospinal fluid, spike-ins provide indispensable benchmarks.
-In large multi-site projects or clinical studies, they help reconcile data generated across different laboratories or platforms by flagging outlier libraries and adjusting for batch effects.
+In large multi-site projects, they help reconcile data generated across different laboratories or platforms by flagging outlier libraries and adjusting for batch effects.

 Beyond bias correction, spike-ins facilitate construction of calibration curves: plotting observed read counts against known input amounts allows estimation of absolute copy numbers for endogenous small RNAs, rather than relying solely on relative metrics like reads per million.
 This capability is relevant when total small RNA levels vary substantially between conditions (for instance, during developmental transitions or in disease states that remodel the small RNA landscape).